TalentChainXRPL/xrpl-lib/README.md

 | `expiration` | Unsigned integer | (May be omitted) A time after which this offer is considered unfunded. |

+<br/><br/>

 ### Market Statistics

-Market trade statistics of specified currency pairs for last 24 hours from xrp ledger.
+Market trade statistics of specified currency pairs for last 24 hours from xrp ledger along with some additional information that isn't offered by other public data endpoints or even the xrpl sdk.

 #### Request Format